 Lotus Villa Boutique Hotel

-DAY 11: LUANG PRABANG – KUANG SI WATERFALLS
+DAY 11: LUANG PRABANG

 After breakfast, take a short transfer (40 minutes) to Long Lao Village which is the start point of today’s trekking tour.
-On the way, we will pass vegetable gardens and rice fields before reaching the forest.
+On the way, pass vegetable gardens and rice fields before reaching the forest.
 Our guide will deliver you some information about the wild animals, birds, plants and medicinal herbs which you could see in the forest.
-Upon arrival, we observe the daily life and explore the unique culture of Khamu and Hmong people who live in village.
-After a few kilometers of trekking, we will stop to explore a cave which was used as a shelter during the Vietnam - American War.
+Upon arrival, observe the daily life and explore the unique culture of Khamu and Hmong people who live in village.
+After a few kilometers of trekking, stop to explore a cave which was used as a shelter during the Vietnam - American War.

-Then we continue go along beaten track, passing through the jungle and reach to Kuang Si Waterfalls where you can relax, swim on a hot day.
+Then continue go along beaten track, passing through the jungle and reach to Kuang Si Waterfalls where you can relax, swim on a hot day.
 The falls cascade over many calcified tiers and down several hundred feet into a series of cool, turquoise pools.
 Have your picnic lunch next to the Kuang Si Waterfalls.